Why Project Management certification trumps experience

 4. Career advancement opportunities

 In today's competitive job market, certifications offer an advantage in career advancement and professional growth; Many organisations require recognised certifications when hiring for project management roles.
 Moreover, certified professionals often command higher salaries and have access to a broader range of job opportunities.
 Investing in certification demonstrates a commitment to continuous learning and career development, positioning individuals for long-term success in the field.
+The PMP course fee, PMP exam cost, and PMP certification fees may vary by provider, but the ROI is consistently strong.
+Employers recognise the value of certified professionals and often reward them with faster progression and broader responsibilities.

 5. Adaptability to evolving trends